starfighter-dev/hangman/README.md

 - [Hangman PHP Web Version](https://www.starfighter.dev/hangman/hangman-web.php)

-The will use simple form posts and probably utlise Session for state.
+This uses simple form posts, and session to hold the game state.

+Note that it's possible to pass in a GET parameter in order to cheat (or debug):

+    hangman-web.php?konamicode=1